Punk rock subgenres: Pop-punk

 Pop-punk (also known as punk-pop and other names) is a fusion genre that combines elements of punk rock with pop music and/or power pop, to varying degrees.
 It is not clear when the term pop-punk was first used, but pop-influenced punk rock had been around since the mid- to late-1970s.

-Examples of commercially successful pop-punk bands include Green Day, Blink-182, Sum 41, Fall Out Boy and Simple Plan.
+Psychobilly

+Psychobilly has its roots primarily in two genres: American rockabilly of the 1950s and the punk rock of the late 1970s and early 1980s.
+First mentioned as a term in the Johnny Cash song "One Piece at a Time", psychobilly mixes the rhythm and melody of rockabilly with the aggression and energy of punk music.
+The lyrics are often about horror films, stories about psychopaths, monsters and science fiction.
+The Cramps and the Meteors are regarded as pioneers and founders of this fusion genre, which is played classically with (hollowbody) guitar, double bass (with slap technique) and drums.

 Punk blues

 Punk blues is a fusion of punk rock, blues rock and blues music.
-It also can be influenced by garage rock. the White Stripes, Flat Duo Jets, and Cage the Elephant are notable examples of punk blues bands.
+It also can be influenced by garage rock.

 Punk jazz

 Punk jazz describes the amalgamation of elements of the jazz tradition (usually free jazz and jazz fusion of the 1960s and 1970s) with the instrumentation or conceptual heritage of punk rock and hardcore punk.
-John Zorn, James Chance and the Contortions, Lounge Lizards, Universal Congress Of, Laughing Clowns and Zymosis are notable examples of punk jazz artists.

 Punk metal

 Punk metal fuses elements of heavy metal music with punk rock.
-The fusion often involves extreme metal genres and hardcore punk.
-Bands described as punk metal include Motörhead, Corrosion of Conformity, Manic Street Preachers, English Dogs, Sum 41, Rage Against the Machine and L7.
+Bands described as punk metal include Amen, Motörhead, Warfare, Corrosion of Conformity, Manic Street Preachers, English Dogs, Sum 41, and L7.

-"Punk metal" may also be used to refer to various genres rooted in both heavy metal and punk rock, most notably crossover thrash, a fusion of thrash metal with hardcore punk.
-Other genres containing or rooted in both punk and heavy metal that may be referred to as "punk metal" include crust punk, grindcore, grunge, metalcore, and sludge metal.
-Furthermore, the new wave of British heavy metal, speed metal, biker metal, and especially thrash metal were all heavily influenced by punk and hardcore punk.

 Rapcore

-Rapcore fuses elements of punk rock, metal, hip hop, rap, and sometimes funk.
-Notable bands include Transplants, Zebrahead and Dog Eat Dog.
+Rapcore is a fusion genre, combining elements of hardcore punk and hip hop music.
+The two genres have a shared history, originating from oppressed, marginalized and disenfranchised young people, despite generally having distinctly separate ethno-cultural roots.
+During the 1980s, Chuck D, of hip hop group Public Enemy, was inspired by Black Flag vocalist Henry Rollins, while Beastie Boys began as a hardcore band, before transitioning into hip hop despite retaining their hardcore influence.
+Furthermore, many bands in the New York hardcore scene at this time began incorporating elements of hip hop.

+Rapcore was pioneered acts including Biohazard, Dog Eat Dog, downset., E.Town Concrete and Every Day Life.
+Notable subsequent acts include Deez Nuts, Fever 333 and Stray From the Path.